 Our end suite had a lovely terrace gazing out over the mountains, as well as a private outdoor courtyard with an alfresco shower and a plunge pool.
 Inside lay our comfortable bedroom with its emperor-sized bed beneath graceful timber arches, plus a massive ensuite shower bathroom.

 We came down to dinner to find the pagoda-roofed open-sided restaurant illuminated softly with candles, and the table festooned with flowers.
-We had opted for traditional Sri Lankan food, and particularly loved the chicken and beetroot curries and the zesty grated coconut sambol - though the whole spread was a treat, and the setting magical.
-A small selection of wine and other drinks were available to wash down the meal.
+We had pre-ordered traditional Sri Lankan food, and particularly loved the chicken and beetroot curries and the zesty grated coconut sambol - though the whole spread was a treat, and the setting magical.
+A small selection of wine and other drinks was available to wash down the meal.